LeoGG02/JImpossibleMission/README.md

 # How to run
 **Requirements**
-- Java 17
+- Java 17.
-- Eclipse (used for this project) or any Java IDE
+- Eclipse (used for this project) or any Java IDE (optional).

 **Steps (Eclipse)**
 - Clone the [repository](https://github.com/LeoGG02/JImpossibleMission.git) or download the repository as file '.zip' and extract.